 ages: Abigail and John Adams.

-love story that took place in a small town in Massachusetts, says historian Edith Gelles, author of Abigail and John: Portrait of a Marriage.
+It was a typical 18th-century love story that took place in a small town in Massachusetts, says historian Edith Gelles, author of Abigail and John: Portrait of a Marriage.

 Abigail Smith and John Adams were married in 1764 and began a relationship extraordinary for their time, as well as for ours.

 "Each of them was generous towards the other," she says.
 "Each one was giving towards the other and sacrificed for each other and respected each other."

 When John Adams became America's second president in 1797, Abigail played an instrumental role in supporting her husband.